peteyburgers/peteyburgers/README.md

 - 👋 Hi, I’m @peteyburgers
 - 👀 I’m interested in learning more about git and crypto
 - 🌱 I’m currently learning about.. everything
-- 💞️ I’m looking to collaborate on Etherium
+- 💞️ I’m looking to collaborate on Etherium and.. anything else
 - 📫 You can reach me @peteyburgers on Twitter

 <!---